celluloid-player/celluloid/README.md

 GNOME MPV uses [Zanata](https://zanata.org) to coordinate translations.
 You can find GNOME MPV's page [here](https://translate.zanata.org/zanata/iteration/view/gnome-mpv/master).
-To start translating, folow the instructions [here](http://docs.zanata.org/en/release/user-guide/translator-guide/).
+To start translating, follow the instructions [here](http://docs.zanata.org/en/release/user-guide/translator-guide/).
 If you'd like to add a new language, open an issue on GitHub.